josevnz/SuricataLog/README-0.0.8.md

 # SuricataLog

+*NOTE: This README is for version 0.0.8.
+Please refer to default [README(README.md) for an up-to-date file.*

 When I started learning how to use [Suricata](https://suricata.io/) quickly found that I needed a tool to inspect the eve.json file; Most of the tutorials and documentation out there suggested installing a stack to do the following tasks:
 1. Store the logs in a central location